mobius-network/mobius-tipbot-ruby/README.md

 * `/tip` - reply to any message in your chat.
 This will display keyboard and current tip stats.
 * `/balance` - this will show your tip balance (works in DM only).
 * `/withdraw <address>` - this will send your collected tips to following Stellar address.
 All following tips will be send directly there, bypassing TipBot account (works in DM only).

+## Planned features

+* Using accounts provided by users to send tips.
+* Slack support.
+* Custom Stellar assets.
+* Dynamical change of tip rate using special command.